rhboot/shim/SBAT.md

 Something like a "level 1.5 hypervisor" that can exist between different kernel generations can be considered its own component.

-Each component is assigned a minimum global generation number.
+Each component is assigned a **minimum global generation number**.
 Vendors signing component binary artifacts with a specific global generation number are required to include fixes for any public or pre-disclosed issue required for that generation.
 Additionally, in the event that a bypass only manifests in a